Coding Bootcamps vs. Self-Study in Mexico: Pros and Cons

 Frequently Asked Questions

-What are the drawbacks of coding bootcamps in Mexico?
+What are the drawbacks of attending a coding bootcamp in Mexico?

 What are the benefits of self-study in Mexico?

-How do I decide between a coding bootcamp and self-study in Mexico?
+How should one decide between a coding bootcamp and self-study in Mexico?

 You may be interested in the following topics as well: